Campaign, negotiation, and claims

 Check if any of your colleagues need to join NZEI.
 It only takes a few minutes to join up.

 All our campaign activity will be focused on this: building community understanding and active support!
+Take a look at our Community Action Planing kit and get your school community on board!

 Stay up to date